 Preparation: Collect leaves and dry

 Main actions according to TCM*: For constipation and abdominal fullness caused by Heat.
 Relaxes the bowels and induces urination.

 Contraindications*: This herb should not be used by those with chronic constipation with weakness nor by pregnant, menstruating or post-partum women.

 Alexandrian senna leaves also taste Bitter and Sweet.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Bitter ingredients like alexandrian senna leaves tend to have a cleansing action on the body by clearing heat, drying dampness and promoting elimination via urination or bowel movements.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Bitter ingredients like alexandrian senna leaves tend to have a cleansing action on the body by clearing Heat, drying Dampness and promoting elimination via urination or bowel movements.
 On the other hand Sweet ingredients tend to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.